thoughtram/blog/_posts/2015-08-20-host-and-visibility-in-angular-2-dependency-injection.md

 {% endraw %}
 {% endhighlight %}

-As we learned in our article on dependency injection in Angular 2, each component in Angular creates its own injector.
+As we learned in our article on dependency injection in Angular, each component in Angular creates its own injector.
 Which means the code above can be translated to something like this:

 {% highlight sh %}
 {% raw %}